mmontossi/slugs/README.md

 - Generalize how to control when routes will use slug param.
 - Keep old slugs active until the record is destroyed.
-- Ensure unique slugs by appending an index automatically.
+- Ensure unique slugs by appending an index automatically on duplicates.

 ## Install